Esquire Network: Style Network

-Esquire Network transition
+Relaunch as Esquire Network

-In December 2012, NBCUniversal signed a brand licensing deal with the Hearst Corporation, owner of Esquire magazine, to relaunch G4 into Esquire Network, which would air shows aimed at a metrosexual audience about travel, cooking, fashion and other male-targeted programming that is not sports related, including the addition of acquired and archived program content from the NBCUniversal library such as Party Down, Parks and Recreation and week-delayed episodes of Late Night with Jimmy Fallon.
+In December 2012, NBCUniversal signed a brand licensing deal with the Hearst Corporation, owner of Esquire magazine, to relaunch G4 into Esquire Network, which would air shows aimed at a metrosexual audience with non-sports related male-targeted programming about travel, cooking, and fashion, alongside acquired and archived programming from the NBCUniversal library including Party Down, Parks and Recreation and week-delayed episodes of Late Night with Jimmy Fallon.

 The rebranding was scheduled to take place on April 22, 2013, but was moved to an unspecified date in the summer on April 15, 2013, as network general manager Adam Stotsky stated the rebranding was pushed back in order to have a broader slate of original series to launch than would have been available for the April launch.
 In May 2013, the launch date was pushed to September 23, 2013, with its first program being an 80th anniversary special on Esquire which was rebroadcast later in primetime.

 On September 9, 2013, NBCUniversal announced that it would replace Style Network with Esquire Network, leaving G4 "as is for the foreseeable future, though it's highly unlikely the company will invest in more original programming" according to The Hollywood Reporter.
-One of the factors was likely Style's distribution on DirecTV, giving Esquire more homes at launch with the Style channel slot than they would have had with G4 (G4 had earlier been dropped by DirecTV in 2010 due to the channel's low viewership and had never been able to come to terms on a new carriage agreement).
+One of the factors was likely Style's distribution on certain pay TV providers, including DirecTV, giving Esquire more homes at launch with the Style channel slot than they would have had with G4 (G4 had earlier been removed by DirecTV in 2010 due to the channel's low viewership and had never been able to come to terms on a new carriage agreement).

 This forced last-second changes to Esquire Network's planned schedule outside of primetime.
-Cable-edited reruns of Sex and the City (a series which took heavy criticism from Esquire magazine during its original run) remained on its schedule until December 2013 (when the rights were shifted to E!), with most of Style's series quietly shelved, or transferred to E!, Bravo and Oxygen.
+Cable-edited reruns of Sex and the City (a series which took heavy criticism from Esquire magazine during its original run) remained on its schedule until December 2013 (when the rights were shifted to E!), with most of Style's series being canceled or transferred to E!, Bravo and Oxygen.
 International versions of Style Network continued to exist several years after, as the Esquire brand license was restricted solely to the United States.
-The original iteration of G4 ceased on December 31, 2014.
+The original iteration of G4 closed on December 31, 2014.